wpkelso/notes/Thevenin's Theorem.md

 ## Steps to Obtain with only Independent Sources:
 1. Find the equivalent open-circuit voltage across the terminals A-B.
 2. To find the equivalent resistance, replace all voltage sources in the circuit with shorts and all current sources with an open circuit.
-3. Redraw the circuit between terminals A-B as the equivalent circuit containing a voltage source and an equivalent resistor
+3. Redraw the circuit between terminals A-B as the equivalent circuit containing a voltage source and an equivalent resistor in series